 Before He incarnated into human flesh, the Son of God also was Spirit.
 He existed in “the express image” - an exact copy of His Father (Heb.
 1:3).
 The existence of the Father and the Son as Spirit beings, does not preclude their appearance in human like form.
 Before the incarnation, the Son of God appeared to Abraham, to Moses, to Joshua, Daniel and Ezekiel.
 Please see the study “The Mediator” here at Prophecy Viewpoint.

-Angels also are “spirits sent forth to minister to those who shall be heirs of salvation” (Heb.1:13-14).
+Angels also spirit beings.
+They are called “spirits sent forth to minister to those who shall be heirs of salvation” (Heb.1:13-14).
 Angels (both good and evil) appeared many times to individual human beings on the earth.
 Angels are not divine.
 They are created beings.
+They cannot create life.
 They are not omnipresent, omniscient, or omnipotent.

 The Holy Spirit is the Father’s spirit, just like my hand is Rachel’s hand.
 It is part of me.
 I control my own hand.
 I touch things and grasp things with my hand, just as God the Father touches things and fills things and moves things with His Spirit.
 If I were to touch your shoulder with my hand, you would say “Rachel touched me”.
 Any action I do with my hand, is my action.
 It is the same for God and His Spirit.
 His Spirit is an extension of Himself.
 He is omnipresent because His Spirit is everywhere.